JDemetra+ documentation

 You can find the latest releases

-• in the v2.x family: here
+• for the v2.x family: here

 To install v2.2.4: